Amarubowen/se_project_spots/README.md

 ## Description

-This project was made with all the skills ive learned thoughout all my projects so far including but not limited to how to move items using margin, padding and display changes such as justify-content, align-items.
-Of cours there small but impactfull technics like border-raidios and just recently about importing images and such.
+This project was made with all the skills ive learned throughout all my projects so far including but not limited to how to move items using margin, padding and display changes such as justify-content, align-items.
+Ofcourse there small but impactful technics like border-radius and just recently about importing images and such.

 ## Tech Stack